abraunegg/onedrive/README.md

 [3]: https://technet.microsoft.com/en-us/library/bb490639.aspx

 ### First run
 The first time you run the program you will be asked to sign in.
-The procedure require a web browser.
+The procedure requires a web browser.

 ### Service
 If you want to sync your files automatically, enable and start the systemd service: